Ben-Kerman/immersive/README.md

 The script is configured in several different files.
-These need to be placed in a directory called `script-opts` that is located next to your `mpv.conf` and scripts folder.
+These need to be placed in a directory called `script-opts` that is located next to your `mpv.conf` and `scripts` folder.
 For a description of the general config syntax, see [this document](/doc/config.md).
+Except for `immersive-dictionaries.conf` all config files can be reloaded from the global menu (`Ctrl+a`) at runtime.

 In order to use the main feature of generating Anki cards with included definitions, these config files need to be present: